Introduction

 Some interesting aspects about books and publishing have come from the

-Barry Jones and released in September 2011 (its a
+Barry Jones and released in September 2011 (a

 government report).
-It shows that printed book sales are remaining
+It showed that printed book sales were remaining

 fairly steady, more than what many expected.
-There is a slow increase
+There was a slow increase

 slightly smaller than the inflation increase which means in real terms